vihumelo/django-framework/README.md

-# IGS Employee Manager
+# Employee Manager

-This is a project created as part of the IGS challenge for the Django framework.
-The goal of this project is to create a web application for managing employee information.
+This is a project created to showcase my skills in the Django framework.
+The objective of this project is to develop a web application for managing employee information.

 # Installation

 Clone the GitHub repository to your computer

 # Usage

 Run:

 ```bash
 python manage.py runserver
 ```

 Open your browser and access the address http://localhost:8000/

 To access the administration area, access the address http://localhost:8000/admin/ and login with the administrator credentials (username: admin and password: admin).